enginaltay/devopscripts/README.md

 # devopscripts

-Helpful Scripts Created Regarding Daily DevOps Tasks
+Helpful Scripts Created for Daily DevOps Tasks

 Your comments and feedback are welcome.